Skip to main content

 Return-to-work planning and support

-• Read more about Return to Work for Psychological Injury
+• Read more about Return to Work for Psychological Injury - Employer Guide

 People can experience both physical and psychological injuries at work.
 A psychological injury can happen after a sudden traumatic event or build over time from serious stressors at work.